EarthEngineering/earthbox/README.md

 <br>

 ## Configuration

-To use TronBox, your dApp has to have a file `tronbox.js` in the source root.
-This special files, tells TronBox how to connect to nodes and event server, and passes some special parameters, like the default private key.
-This is an example of `tronbox.js`:
+To use EARTHBox, your dApp has to have a file `EARTHBox.js` in the source root.
+This special files, tells EARTHBox how to connect to nodes and event server, and passes some special parameters, like the default private key.
+This is an example of `EARTHBox.js`:

 ```
 module.exports = {
   networks: {